LLNL/ROSE-LCOM-Tools/README.md

 - [LCOM1](https://doi.org/10.1145/118014.117970):
 Computes cohesion in terms of pairwise accesses.
-The number of method pairs that share no attribute accesses and thus may be unrelated to the rest of the class.
+Counts the number of method pairs that share no attribute accesses and thus may be unrelated to the rest of the class.
 - [LCOM2](https://doi.org/10.1109/32.295895):
 Computes cohesion in terms of pairwise accesses.
-The number of method pairs that share no attribute accesses minus the number of pairs of methods that do share attributes.
+Counts the number of method pairs that share no attribute accesses minus the number of pairs of methods that do share attributes.
 This approach is simillar to LCOM1, but it better rewards classes with lots of cohesive methods even if some are still unrelated.
 - [LCOM3](https://doi.org/10.1016/0164-1212(93)90077-B):
 Uses a graph representation.